lnapo94/HestonFive/README.md

 * `-t [--theta]`: Setup the long-term volatility of the option (0.09 by default)
 * `-x [--xi]`: Setup the volatility value of the option volatility (1.0 by default)

-Remember that the minimum supported value of simulations is 10000 (if you under of this value, the option simulated price will not be correct).
+Remember that the minimum supported value of simulations is 10000 (if you want to go under of this value, the option simulated price will not be correct).
 Moreover, if you change the option parameters, remember to change also the exact value of the option.
 In this way you will have the good computation of the error.

 If you can't remeber all of these settings, don't worry, you can just type `hestonfive -h` on console.